 The ribbon and reverse of the medal were collaboratively designed by Dr. Christopher McCreery, Private Secretary to the Lieutenant Governor of Nova Scotia and Lieutenant-Colonel Carl Gauthier, from the Directorate of Honours and Recognition of the Department of National Defence.

-7,000 Albertans will receive the medal as a symbolic recognition of the Her Majesty’s 70th anniversary and based on the number of Albertans recognized in the 2005 Alberta Centennial Medal and the 2012 Diamond Jubilee Medal Program.
+The medal program is now over.
+Approximately 7,000 Albertans received the medal as a symbolic recognition of the Her late Majesty’s 70th anniversary and based on the number of Albertans recognized in the 2005 Alberta Centennial Medal and the 2012 Diamond Jubilee Medal Program.

-While there is no residency requirement to receive the medal, anyone being nominated for the medal must have a direct connection to the province and must have made a significant contribution to the province.
+There was no residency requirement to receive the medal and anyone nominated for the medal had a direct connection to the province and made a significant contribution to the province.

-Most medals will be officially presented to recipients at presentation ceremonies, which will be organized by program partners.
-The Lieutenant Governor will also be holding medal presentation ceremonies throughout the year.
+Most medals were officially presented to recipients at presentation ceremonies, which were organized by program partners.

 Email: [email protected]